nachocigliutti/website-hugo/content/project/cct_education/index.md

 ---
-title: Adversarial Method of Moments
+title: CCT -
-summary: Implementation of GANs estimation for models based on moment conditions.
+summary: Estimation of the effects of AUH on education outcomes in Argentina using
 tags:
   - Econometrics
-  - Machine Learning
+  - Causal Inference
 date: '2016-04-27T00:00:00Z'

 # Optional external URL for project (replaces project detail page).